tueric/weifund-contracts/README.md

 ```

 ### CampaignAccount
 `CampaignAccount.sol` --- This is a contribution endpoint for the campaign, that merely forwards transactions through the core WeiFund contract (and potentially into a token dispersal controller).
+This contract is mainly to utilize solidities fallback method, and redirect funds from a single address to a campaign hosted on the WeiFund core contract.

 #### Contract Interface:
 ```